Aarav7162/lego_driving_sim/README.md

 ## Repository Contents

 - controller_server.py
-  Reads the Xbox controller and the ESP for brake data, simulates keyboard keypresses (W for accelerate), and sends live data to the dashboard (the dashboard was made completely with ChatGPT, along with some server logic for the ESP too).
+  Reads the controller for steering and throttle.
+Converts brake inputs from the cloud into keypresses.

 - dashboard.html
-  A dashboard that fetches throttle, steering and brake values.
-Works in any browser.
+  Displays live braking values from Ninja IoT cloud.
+Updates every 200ms.

 - esp_brake.ino
-  ESP8266 code for the brake pedal.
-Reads distance from the ultrasonic sensor, applies smoothing, and serves the processed value over Wi-Fi at /brake.
+  Reads brake pedal and writes `braking_value` to Ninja IoT.

 - images/
   The photos of the steering controller and pedals.
 I'll be linking this repository with a rebrickable page soon for the tutorial if anyone wants to build it.
 I'll post the building tips there.
 Just look up Aarav7162 on rebrickable and keep an eye out (i'll update the repo too).